Gabby Gabreski: U.S. Army Air Forces

 Assigned as a fighter pilot with the 45th Pursuit Squadron of the 15th Pursuit Group at Wheeler Army Airfield, Hawaii, 2nd Lt.
 Gabreski trained on both the Curtiss P-36 Hawk and the newer Curtiss P-40 Warhawk.
 He met his future wife, Catherine "Kay" Cochran, in Hawaii and became engaged shortly after the Japanese attack on Pearl Harbor.
 During that action, Gabreski joined several members of his squadron in flying P-36 fighters in an attempt to intercept the attackers, but the Japanese had withdrawn.
 During the spring and summer of 1942, Gabreski remained with the 45th (renamed as 45th Fighter Squadron in May 1942), training in newer model P-40s and in Bell P-39 Airacobras that the unit began to receive.

 He closely followed reports on the Battle of Britain and the role played in it by Polish RAF squadrons, especially by the legendary No. 303 Polish Fighter Squadron.
 He became concerned that the US did not have many experienced fighter pilots.
 This gave him an idea: since Polish squadrons had proved to be capable within the RAF and since he himself was of Polish origin and spoke Polish, he offered to serve as a liaison officer to the Polish squadrons to learn from their experience.
-The idea was approved, and he left Hawaii for Washington, D.C. in September 1942, where he was promoted to captain.
+The idea was approved, and he left Hawaii for Washington, D.C., in September 1942, where he was promoted to captain.

 RAF duty

 In October, Gabreski reported to the Eighth Air Force's VIII Fighter Command in England, at that time a rudimentary new headquarters.
 After a lengthy period of inactivity, he tried to arrange duty with 303 Squadron, but that unit had been taken out of action for a period of rest.
 Instead, he was posted to No. 315 (Dęblin) Squadron at RAF Northolt in January 1943.

 Gabreski flew the new Supermarine Spitfire Mark IX, flying patrol sweeps over the Channel.
 He first encountered Luftwaffe opposition on February 3, when a group of Focke-Wulf Fw 190s jumped his squadron.
-Too excited to make a "kill", Gabreski learned that he had to keep calm during a mission, a lesson that served him well later in the war.
+Overcome with excitement, Gabreski learned that he had to keep calm during a mission, a lesson that served him well later in the war.
 He later spoke with great esteem about the Polish pilots and the lessons they taught him.
 In all, Gabreski flew 20 missions with the Poles, engaging in combat once.